Home > Blog >

 Customers who experience shipping exceptions may start associating the brand with inconsistent service.
 Even if the FedEx delivery exception or issue was caused by external factors like weather conditions, the business still bears the brunt of customer dissatisfaction.
 To maintain loyalty, companies must proactively communicate about shipment exceptions, set clear expectations, and offer quick resolutions.

-4. Delay in cash flow for COD (Cash on Delivery) orders
+4. Cash Flow Delays for COD (Cash on Delivery) Orders

 For businesses that rely on cash-on-delivery (COD) orders, delivery exceptions can lead to cash flow disruptions.
 Since payment is collected upon delivery, any shipment exceptions, such as an undelivered or returned package, result in delayed or lost revenue.